 First, to make the formulas easier to read, I'll name the ranges for both the city data and the position.
 Now, I'll add the first INDEX formula to retrieve the city name.

 Because we're now using INDEX on a multi-column table, I need to add one more argument: the column number from which to get the city name.
 In this case, that's the column number "1".

 Now I can copy the formula down and come back and adjust the column numbers for each INDEX formula.

 As you can see, we can easily retrieve all the information for a given city with INDEX by supplying the right row and column numbers.

 Yes, that's true, and that's where the MATCH function comes in.
 MATCH can find the position of an item.
-And, when you use INDEX together with MATCH, you can do everything VLOOKUP can do, and a lot more too.
+And, when you use INDEX together with MATCH, you can do everything VLOOKUP can do, and a lot more.

-The Excel INDEX function returns the value at a given position in a range or array.
-You can use index to retrieve individual values or entire rows and columns.
-INDEX is often used with the MATCH function, where MATCH locates and feeds a position to...
+The Excel INDEX function returns the value at a given location in a range or array.
+You can use INDEX to retrieve individual values, or entire rows and columns.
+The MATCH function is often used together with INDEX to provide row and column...